Alexandra Luzzato BSc (Hons) Osteopathy

 GOsC Registered Osteopath No: 4758

-Alexandra grew up in Tunisia and moved to Paris to study medicine.
-She trained as an Osteopath both in France and England and obtained my degree in Osteopathy in 2001 from the European School of Osteopathy (ESO) in Maidstone.
-She has been based in Sussex ever since and shares her practice time between Hassocks and Brighton.
+I am a registered Osteopath and Cranial Osteopath who has been in practice for over 19 years, treating patients of all ages, lifestyles and needs, including babies, children and pregnant women.
+I trained as an Osteopath both in France and England and obtained my degree in Osteopathy in 2001 from the European School of Osteopathy (ESO) in Maidstone.
+I have been based in Sussex ever since and share my practice time between Hassocks and Brighton.

 How long have you worked at The Heeler Centre?